 The fees for a power of attorney depend on the length of the document:

 |2 pages €50||2 pages €10||2 pages €60|

 Fees are paid in U.S. dollars (you may view the current exchange rate at the bottom of this page).

-Please contact the relevant Greek Consular Authority in the USA for further information.
+Please contact the relevant Greek Consular Authority in the USA for further information (appointment is necessary).